alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 "Art is a mechanism that is always trying to destroy itself, always questioning what is or not is art"

-Those were the words my uncle, the artist Pipo Hernandez, shared with me over burgers in Madrid while we discussed whether AI could truly be an artist.
+Those were the words my uncle, the artist Pipo Hernandez, shared with me over dinner at his house while we discussed whether AI could truly be an artist.
 (If you're curious about his work, you can check it out [here](https://nfgaleria.com/artista/pipo-hernandez-rivero/) - I absolutely love it!)

 A few months later, I found myself defending my Master's thesis, "Alien Recombination: Exploring Concept Blends Beyond Human Cognitive Availability" at the Technical University of Munich.
 I had the privilege to conduct this research alongside a brilliant team from both the Max Planck Institute for Human Development and the Max Planck Institute for Intelligent Systems.